 Why You Need an Enterprise Content Management Strategy?

 Part of the enterprise content management framework is retention.
 In terms of governance and regulatory guidelines, certain types of data sets must be retained for specified periods of time.
 In addition, many companies want to hold useful data on clients such as targeted marketing materials, purchase history, communication records and more.

 It is important to retain this data in a logical and efficient manner where employees can have access based on version control.
 With regard to enterprise content management best practices, your strategy should take into account legal, operational, regulatory, historical and fiscal requirements of data.
 As a result, it should retain content based on those parameters.

 Of course, your ECM strategy should always restrict access to sensitive, confidential and privileged content.
 Many times, security breaches occur when employees use their personal devices to access company data – and, hackers can easily break into unsecured devices.
-To prevent an employeemanifested breach, ECM technologies have the option to control user access.
+To prevent an employee manifested breach, ECM technology have the option to control user access.

 Content Capture and Master Repository